-The following maintenance procedures can prevent serious compactor damage or malfunctioning.
+The following procedures, devoted to maintenance, can prevent serious compactor damage or malfunctioning.

 Refer to HATZ engine manual supplied with your compactor for more detailed engine maintenance and troubleshooting.

 ALWAYS allow the engine to cool before servicing.
 NEVER attempt any maintenance work on a hot engine.